-Business is brisk for Maine companies with international reach, despite political spats
+Despite Trump trade tensions, business is brisk for Maine companies with international reach

 To date, the trade tensions between China and the United States have not impacted Maine Coast.

-“The Chinese and Americans are cautious and pragmatic, as they should be, as they walk this road,” said Sheila Adams, vice president of sales and marketing for Maine Coast.
+“The Chinese and Americans are cautious and pragmatic, as they should be, as they walk this road,” Sheila Adams, vice president of sales and marketing for Maine Coast, said.
 The 50-employee company is nimble enough to respond should market conditions change because of tariffs or other conditions, she said.

 “We’re exporters, so we’re always faced with regulatory changes,” she said.